Mesosaurus: Discovery and naming

-The holotype of M. tenuidens, MNHN 1865-77, is nicknamed the "Griqua Mesosaurus" and it was found in a Griqua hut in South Africa, likely in Kimberley, Northern Cape around 1830 and was being used as a pot lid.
+The holotype of M. tenuidens, MNHN 1865–77, is nicknamed the "Griqua Mesosaurus" and it was found in a Griqua hut in South Africa, likely in Kimberley, Northern Cape around 1830 and was being used as a pot lid.
 The circumstances of its discovery and how it was taken from its previous owners in South Africa are unknown, but what is known is that the specimen eventually surfaced in the collection of the French palaeontologist Paul Gervais during the 1860s and he designated it as the holotype of a new genus and species he named Mesosaurus tenuidens in 1865.
+In 1889, the species Ditchrosaurus capensis was named by Georg Gürich based on remains found in South Africa, though this is now regarded as a synonym of M. tenuidens.
 Since then, Mesosaurus remains have also been identified from South America and were first identified in 1908 as belonging to a second species, M. brasiliensis, by J. H. MacGregor.
-Later studies have shown that M. brasiliensis was the same animal as M. tenuidens, which remains as the single valid species of Mesosaurus to this day.
+Later studies have shown that M. brasiliensis is another synonym of M. tenuidens.

-Two other species of mesosaurids have since been described, which are Stereosternum and Brazilosaurus, which are also considered to be synonyms of Mesosaurus tenuidens according to Piñeiro et al. (2021).